VPS Comparison 2022: Linode vs DigitalOcean vs Vultr vs SSD Nodes

 When looking at these numbers, it's important to remember that each of these options are offering a nearly identical base product, in terms of what you get for your money.
 They do each have slightly different feature sets, some dashboards may be more intuitive than others, they offer different backup options, etc.

-But three of the four are offering identical pricing, while the other could save you over $2,500 in just 3 years.
+But three of the four are offering almost identical pricing, while the other could save you over $2,700 in just 3 years.

 I hope you have a better understanding of how each player in the Linode vs DigitalOcean vs Vultr vs SSDNodes VPS comparison stacks up.